3omara/Secure-File-Sharing-API/README.md

 ![image](https://user-images.githubusercontent.com/61950995/218224740-e913da19-e1be-4179-be94-dded48756cee.png)

-Accepted requests are indicated with the green color:
+Accepted requests are indicated with the green color.
+A check mark beside a requested file indicates that this account can now access the file:

 ![image](https://user-images.githubusercontent.com/61950995/218224778-b280bb0e-cdab-44c2-946f-b42988a4b566.png)

-While declined requests are indicated with the red color:
+While declined requests are indicated with the red color.
+A cross mark beside a requested file indicates that this account has been denied access to that particular file:

 ![image](https://user-images.githubusercontent.com/61950995/218224823-75885be5-1e91-4059-bef5-6b17fe647599.png)